2019 — The Best Year of The Last Decade

 I love clouds, I love nature, I love seeing beautiful places and the Sal Island in Cape Verde was all of it.
 Sometime in December, I went to Cape Verde on vacation with the best person in my life and this trip was magical.

 Yes, I saved the best for the last.
 Sequel to the invitation I got to attend the Icons of Change summit in Ghana, I also among the 5 young people selected from Sub Saharan Africa to share my story and how Facebook has helped me in achieving the ongoing success in my career.
 This was huge for me because it served as a source of inspiration to so many people and also to me too.
 It reminded me to keep striving for greatness and helping a lot of people to join the tech world.
 The interview was shared on Facebook’s official page on Facebook with an audience of over 200 million people all over the world.
-I was humbled, honored and energized to do more.
+I was humbled, honoured and energized to do more.

 I’d love to thank Chimdindu Aneke for the recommendation and continuous support.